-It is recommended to decouple each power supply pin with 0.1 μ F and 10 nF capacitors.
+It is recommended to decouple each power supply pin with 0.1 μF and 10 nF capacitors.
 The fundamental idea is to have a decoupling capacitor within about 0.5 cm of each power pin.
-In addition, avoid placing the capacitor on the opposite side of the PCB from the ADV7180 because doing so interposes inductive vias in the path.
-The decoupling capacitors must be located between the power plane and the power pin.
-Current must flow from the power plane to the capacitor and then to the power pin.
+In addition, avoid placing the capacitor on the opposite side of the PCB from the ADV7180 because doing so interposes resistive vias in the path.
+The decoupling capacitors should be located between the power plane and the power pin.
+Current should flow from the power plane to the capacitor and then to the power pin.
 Do not apply the power connection between the capacitor and the power pin.
-Placing a via underneath the 100 nF capacitor pads, down to the power plane, is the best approach (see Figure 56).
+Placing a via underneath the 100 nF capacitor pads, down to the power plane, is the best approach (see Figure 50).

-It is particularly important to maintain low noise and good stability of P{VDD} .
+It is particularly important to maintain low noise and good stability of PVDD.
 Careful attention must be paid to regulation, filtering, and decoupling.
-It is highly desirable to provide separate regulated supplies for each of the analog circuitry groups (A{VDD} , D{VDD} , D{VDDIO} , and P{VDD}).
+It is highly desirable to provide separate regulated supplies for each of the analog circuitry groups (AVDD, DVDD, DVDDIO, and PVDD).

 Some graphic controllers use substantially different levels of power when active (during active picture time) and when idle (during horizontal and vertical sync periods).
 This can result in a measurable change in the voltage supplied to the analog supply regulator, which can in turn produce changes in the regulated analog supply voltage.
-This can be mitigated by regulating the analog supply, or at least P{VDD} , from a different, cleaner power source, for example, from a 12 V supply.
+This can be mitigated by regulating the analog supply, or at least PVDD, from a different, cleaner power source, for example, from a 12 V supply.

 Using a single ground plane for the entire board is also recommended.
+This ground plane should have a space between the analog and digital sections of the PCB (see Figure 51).